equinor/dlisio/python/docs/dlis/metadata.rst

    [Channel(GR), Channel(RGR)]

 .. note::
-   Note that :func:`logicalfile.object` allows you to ommit the origin and/or copynumber, but will raise if it's unable to uniquely identify the object.
+   Note that :func:`LogicalFile.object` allows you to ommit the origin and/or copynumber, but will raise if it's unable to uniquely identify the object.
-   The documentation for :func:`logicalfile.object` and :func:`logicalfile.find` offers more examples.
+   The documentation for :func:`LogicalFile.object` and :func:`LogicalFile.find` offers more examples.

 Relationship between metadata objects
 -------------------------------------